TosinOlabinjo-MIT/sous-chef/README.md

 ## Software
 All necessary python packages are defined in requirements.txt

-Sous-chef was built using python version 3.7.
+Sous-chef was built using python version 3.7 on a Windows machine.
+I have note tested it on a Mac.

 # How to Install
 1. Download Sous-chef from github